ShumailaAhmed/AI-Workshop/README.md

 ### Underfitting

-Under fitting is when model is not provided with enough capacity for it to determine the datas underlying trend. thus it is not able to fit the training set.
+Underfitting is when the model is not provided with enough capacity for it to determine the data underlying trend. thus it is not able to fit the training set.

 ### Overfitting

-If model has too high capacity it get over fits the training data, it thus fails to accomodate new data.
+If the model has a very high capacity it overfits the training data, it thus fails to accommodate new data.

-The following image depicts the problem of overfitting and under fitting and highlights the importance of adequate model capacity for better generalization to unseen data.
+The following image depicts the problem of overfitting and underfitting and highlights the importance of the adequate model capacity for better generalization to unseen data.

 If a model performs well on training data and worse on test data, we say the model is overfitted.
-If a model is too over fitted we can do one on following measures
+If a model is too over fitted we can do one on the following measures
-1. reduce the depth or capacity of network, number of hidden layers
+1. reduce the depth or capacity of the network, number of hidden layers
-2. reduce number of nodes
+2. reduce the number of nodes
-3. reduce number of epochs
+3. reduce the number of epochs
 4. dropouts
 5. regularization
 etc